 9. What integration capabilities are there?

-If you have SaaS tools that you are relying on and you want to integrate them into your intranet, make sure that your potential vendor focuses on that in their intranet strategy.
+If you have SaaS tools that you are relying on and you want to integrate them into your intranet, make sure that your potential intranet vendor focuses on intranet integration in their intranet strategy.
 Be confident that this integration will be seamless and sensible within the larger intranet software.
 Ask if they are familiar with the tools that you are already using.
 Don’t be afraid to ask about past success or issues.

 10. What measures do you take to secure your system?

-Security is a major element in your intranet software solution.
+Intranet security is a major element in your intranet software solution.
 When you entrust your entire company’s work with an outside vendor, you want to make sure there are measures in place to secure all of your data and employees.
 What will they do if there is a breach in security?
 They need to prove to you that no matter what, you will be safe in their care.

 11. Can this intranet software be updated easily?
 Will there be any additional costs?

 You are going to need intranet software that will be adaptable and relevant – now and later.
 A system that won’t upgrade itself or comes with a cost for every upgrade is not worth investing in.
-Ask your potential vendor to lay out their intranet update strategy, step-by-step.
+Ask your potential intranet vendor to lay out their intranet update strategy, step-by-step.
 Make sure your provider also explains how they decide to update software and how it works.

 12. What kind of training will be needed during the intranet implementation process?

-Find out exactly which part your intranet provider will expect you to play in the training process.
+Find out exactly which part your intranet vendor will expect you to play in the training process.
 Will they send staff in to help you through it?
 Or will you need to train an employee who can then train the rest of the staff?
 Ask for the specific materials to look over and check how long the process lasts.
 It all adds to the implementation time of your intranet tool.

 13. Have you ever worked with a client that had similar needs to ours?
 How did you meet them?

-This question will let you know if this vendor will be able to meet your specific needs or not.
+This question will let you know if this intranet vendor will be able to meet your specific needs or not.
 Ask for real stories and examples from real clients to get an idea of what their intranet strategy will be for your company.
 Be sure to elaborate on the top issues that you want your intranet solution to fix.

 14. What is your company’s unique brand and what are its values?

-While it may seem secondary or unnecessary to ask for the values of your intranet provider’s company, it is important to maintain the standards of your enterprise’s brand.
+While it may seem secondary or unnecessary to ask for the values of your intranet vendor's company, it is important to maintain the standards of your enterprise’s brand.
 Who your business associates with on any level will reflect on your brand, so you need to know what your vendor’s company is all about before you decide to partner with them.
 The answer to this question will also help you get a good idea of what it’s like to work with your potential vendor.

 15. What are some stories of successful intranet implementations you have had with some of your clients?

-Get to know exactly how your vendor defines success.
+Get to know exactly how your intranet software vendor defines success.
 Figure out what they do well.
 You will want to hear if their success stories highlight all of the features that interest you the most.
 What kind of intranet implementation strategies do they use to achieve success?
 If they haven’t had success with your specific intranet needs, or you don’t agree with their intranet strategy as a whole, then it might not be the best fit.

 16. What approach will you take specifically to our intranet solution?